 A few weeks ago, Good2Know Network hosted a webinar in partnership with Community Equity Collaborative, which explored how educators, caregivers, and early childhood professionals can build resilience during times of stress.
 For those who were unable to join us at the webinar, below is the webinar recording and slides, along with resources and brief articles about resilience and stress relief that we think you’ll find helpful!

-If you’ve been thinking that meditation might be helpful, but you don’t know how to get started, there are now apps with menus of guided meditations, including meditations that take just a few minutes.
+If you’ve been thinking that meditation might be helpful, but you don’t know how to get started, there are now apps with menus of guided meditations,

 Tara Brach, a well-known writer and meditation teacher, offers a wide variety of free, guided meditations.
 Learn More ⤑